-- as death.
+In the middle row, two (or more) eddies merge into one.
+The first type includes principal and subordinate merging.
+A principal eddy P1 and a subordinate eddy P2 on day 1 merge into a larger eddy P1 on day 2, whereas P2 is recorded as death.
 This occurs when a large eddy meets and merges with a small eddy (e.g., C1 and C2 in Fig. 1).
-The anticyclonic eddies A1 and A2 in Fig. 11 also experience a similar process (see section 4.2 for details).
+The anticyclonic eddies A1 and A2 in Fig. 11 also experience a similar process (see Sect.
+2 for details).
 The second type is coordinated merging.
 Two (or more) parent eddies P1 and P2 merge to produce a new child eddy C, and all of the parent eddies are recorded as death.
 This is because the similarity is not sufficiently high for the record of eddy C to be appended to either parent.
 There might be another choice by keeping parent eddies P1 and P2 alive and appending the record of eddy C to both eddies.
-This choice artificially increases lifetimes of eddy P1 and P2 and leads to other tracking problems; so, we abandon it. - In the lower row, a parent eddy splits into several child eddies.
+This choice artificially increases lifetimes of eddy P1 and P2 and leads to other tracking problems; so, we abandon it.

+In the lower row, a parent eddy splits into several child eddies.
 The first type is principal and subordinate splitting.
-A parent eddy P splits into a relatively large eddy P (itself, i.e. the similarity type is T3 between the two eddies) and a relatively small child eddy C (i.e. the similarity type between parent eddy P and child eddy C is a splitting relationship T2), which is recorded as birth.
+A parent eddy P splits into a relatively large eddy P (itself; i.e., the similarity type is T3 between the two eddies) and a relatively small child eddy C (i.e., the similarity type between parent eddy P and child eddy C is a splitting relationship T2), which is recorded as birth.
 The second type is coordinated splitting.
 Two (or more) child eddies are born from the parent eddy P, which is then recorded as death.
-This occurs when all the similarity types between child eddies and parent eddy are type 2 (T2). - 311 3.3.2 Eddy tree - 312 Finally, the track tree is recorded by connecting the eddy branches (Fig. 8b).
-Track tree of an eddy records - information of all the associated eddies (e.g., living, death, birth, merging and splitting, etc.) during its entire life.
-In - this process, the role that an eddy plays in the track tree is considered.
-The first generation is the parent eddy (e.g., - P_1), the second generation is the child eddy (e.g., P_1) and the third generation is the grandchild eddy (e.g., P_1).
-The - track tree uses the above eddy branches (Fig. 8a).
-We connect the branches from one time to another to obtain the - 317 whole eddy track tree. - There are two additional notations.
-First, an eddy emerging from the same family of eddies (e.g., two siblings C_2 and - 319 C_4) will be recorded as a new family member (e.g., eddy C_5).
-Second, an eddy merging from two different families - of eddies (e.g., C_1 and P_2) will be recorded as a new eddy N_1 . - 321 Although the model could have several generations, we only recorded two generations i.e. parent and child in this - 322 study due to the complexity of the output data structure and the computer time.
-However, we can indirectly track - other generations using the relationships between them.
+This occurs when all the similarity types between child eddies and parent eddy are type 2 (T2).

+3.3.2 Eddy tree

+Finally, the track tree is recorded by connecting the eddy branches (Fig. 8b).
+The track tree of an eddy records information of all the associated eddies (e.g., living, death, birth, merging and splitting) during its entire life.
+In this process, the role that an eddy plays in the track tree is considered.
+The first generation is the parent eddy (e.g., P1), the second generation is the child eddy (e.g., C1), and the third generation is the grandchild eddy (e.g., G1).
+The track tree uses the above eddy branches (Fig. 8a).
+We connect the branches from one time to another to obtain the whole eddy track tree.

+There are two additional notations.
+First, an eddy emerging from the same family of eddies (e.g., two siblings C2 and C4) will be recorded as a new family member (e.g., eddy C5).
+Second, an eddy merging from two different families of eddies (e.g., C1 and P2) will be recorded as a new eddy N1.

+Although the model could have several generations, we only recorded two generations, i.e., parent and child in this study due to the complexity of the output data structure and the computer time.
+However, we can indirectly track other generations using the relationships between them.

-324 3.4 Computer time
+3.4 Computer time